-If you don’t convert your personal account to a business account then you’ll be missing out on the features that comes with a business account that I’ll be mentioning.
+If you don’t convert your personal account to a business account, then you’ll be missing out on the features that come with a business account that I’ll be mentioning.
 If you’re like I don’t care about followers, I just want to share my stuff then a personal account will work for you.
 Boom!!
 Decision made.
 But if you’re like I’m not sure yet then continue reading…

 When you have a business account on Instagram you can get analytics for your business, doesn’t matter the size of your business.
 The analytics tells you information about your followers, about your post (impressions, likes, saved, etc.), and about your stories,

-Also you can take a post that’s getting a lot of likes and comments and turn it into an ad.
-In a personal account you won’t be able to this.
+Also, you can take a post that’s getting a lot of likes and comments and turn it into an ad.
+In a personal account, you won’t be able to do this.

 Many have mentioned that when they converted to a business account their organic reach decreased.
 Maybe that’s true.
 Instagram business accounts would have to pay some $$ to reach their target audience.
-You have to remember that Instagram’s goal is create connection and make money (for themselves not you).
-Instagram will always be changing it's algorithm and trying to beat is very unlikely.
+You have to remember that Instagram’s goal is to create connections and make money (for themselves, not you).
+Instagram will always be changing its algorithm, and trying to beat is very unlikely.

-In a business account, you spend a more time curating your stories, captions, and photos.
+In a business account, you spend more time curating your stories, captions, and photos.
 You don’t just slap anything on.
 I believe every post should be intentional.
-Your intentions is to gain like minded followers and convert those followers to customers.
+Your intention is to gain like-minded followers and convert those followers into customers.
 So what you post does matter.

-If you said “YES” to all three questions then you should have a Instagram business account because only a business account allows you to any of that.
+If you said “YES” to all three questions, then you should have an Instagram business account because only a business account allows you to do any of that.
 If you’re like I don’t plan to do anything of that but just want to share my story then create a personal account and make it public.

-Of course you can!!
-BUT, A BIG BUT, you have to be strategic on the personal things you insert.
+Of course, you can!!
+BUT, A BIG BUT, you have to be strategic about the personal things you insert.
 Does it attract your ideal client?
-I share photos of my kids and husband, because it’s part of my brand.
+I share photos of my kids and husband because it’s part of my brand.
 I want to attract potential clients that care about a healthy marriage and value family.
 So that’s why I post photos of my husband and kids.

-Sure you can have both if you want to.
+Sure, you can have both if you want to.
 There’s no right way.
-You can have a personal Instagram account that you make private or public and a business Instagram account that solely focus on your business.
-Questions to ask yourself when you have to many accounts:
+You can have a personal Instagram account that you make private or public and a business Instagram account that solely focuses on your business.
+Questions to ask yourself when you have too many accounts:

-- Do I have enough time to curate post for the accounts I have?
+Do I have enough time to curate posts for the accounts I have?

-- What is your goals for each Instagram account?
+What are your goals for each Instagram account?

-As you can see there are so many options.
+As you can see, there are so many options.
 Make a decision and go with it.
-It doesn’t work then just close the account, make it private, or change it back to personal account.
-Whatever you decide make now you can change it later.
+If it doesn’t work then just close the account, make it private, or change it back to a personal account.
+Whatever you decide to make now, you can change it later.

 At this point in my life, I only have one Instagram account and it’s a business account.
 I don’t have enough time to focus on two accounts.
 This works for me now and it might change later.

-I hope this helped you made a decision.
+I hope this helped you make a decision.
 Got more questions just send me an email at email@example.com.